albumentations-team/albumentations.ai/mkdocs/src/docs/index.md

 The ["Examples"](#examples) section contains Jupyter Notebooks that demonstrate how to use various features of Albumentations.
 Each notebook includes a link to Google Colab, where you can run the code by yourself.

-["API Reference"](#api-reference) contains description of Albumentations' methods and classes.
+["API Reference"](#api-reference) contains the description of Albumentations' methods and classes.

 ## Introduction to image augmentation
 - [What is image augmentation and how it can improve the performance of deep neural networks](introduction/image_augmentation.md)